phpbench/phpbench/docs/extensions/xdebug.rst

 Installation
 ------------

-The XDebug extension is enabled by default.
+The Xdebug extension is enabled by default.

 Generate a profile (cachegrind)
 -------------------------------